siinatra35/write-ups/HTB/Retired Machines/sense.md

 ![systemusers](https://imgur.com/KzHy2RF.png)

-Once logged in using <code>Rohtin:pfsense</code>
+Once logged in using <code>Rohit:pfsense</code>
-Since pfsence is the defualt password for pfsense.
+Since pfsense is the defualt password for pfsense.

 ![pass](https://imgur.com/6PSIo6A.png)